diocode/42-Libft/README.md

 # Libft
 This project is about coding a C library.
-It will contain a lot of general purpose functions your programs will rely upon during the 42 cursus.
+It will contain a lot of general purpose functions my programs will rely upon.
+Part of the 42 Cursus Rank 1 projects.